Pro Health

 Iron: simple ways to get enough on a plant-based diet

-Iron is an essential nutrient that keeps your body energised and healthy.
+Iron is an essential nutrient that keeps your body energized and healthy.
 It helps transport oxygen in the blood, supports the immune system, and plays a role in hormone production.
 However, since our bodies cannot produce iron, we need to ensure that we get enough of it in our diet.1

 How much iron do you need?